Overview of the French Healthcare System

 Understanding Specialist Referrals

-Knowing how to see a medical specialist in France isn’t always so straight forward.
-For instance, dentists are always covered within the national health insurance program but at a different reimbursement rate.
-Their services are more inline with specialist healthcare but you don’t need a referral to make an appointment.
+Knowing how to see a medical specialist in France isn’t always so straightforward.
+For instance, the national health insurance program covers dentists but at a different reimbursement rate.
+Their services are more in line with specialist healthcare, but you don’t need a referral to make an appointment.

 However, you do need a physician’s referral to see most other specialists.
-Without one, you’ll have to pay a larger co-pay.
+Without one, you’ll have a larger co-pay.
 However, there’s an exception to every rule.
-In France, you don’t need a doctor’s referral to see a gynecologist, pediatrician, or ophthalmologist.
+In the French healthcare system, you don’t need a doctor’s referral to see a gynecologist, pediatrician, or ophthalmologist.
 And if you’re under 26 and want to see a psychiatrist, you don’t need a referral for that either.
 But for everything else, from dermatology to cardiology, you have to speak with your GP first.

 Related: